abhinavprakash199/-Device-Characterization-Lab/README.md

 1.We tried to remotely control the SMU using TSB software and faced issues in auto run.

 ![image](https://user-images.githubusercontent.com/120498080/211484356-38fd3c98-b60e-4bbb-81bc-8bb161a292a2.png)
-2. Faced error in measuring resistance using TRIAX cable to measure resistance
+2.Faced error in measuring resistance using TRIAX cable to measure resistance.

 ### Experiment when we use triax and BNC coverter in series.